-1. Revised "Not a taxpayer or tax dependent" table to clarify that siblings over the age of 19 are not part of a customer's budget group.
+- 1. Revised "Not a taxpayer or tax dependent" table to clarify that siblings over the age of 19 are not part of a customer's budget group. - 2.
+Various updates for formatting and clarity.

 MA1309 Approval of Applications - [Section B - Approval Letters]